aaronlevy/coreos-kubernetes/Documentation/deploy-master.md

 See the [CoreOS Documentation](https://coreos.com/os/docs/latest/) for guides on launching nodes on supported platforms.

 Manual configuration of the required master node services is explained below, but most of the configuration could also be done with cloud-config, aside from placing the TLS assets on disk.
-These secrets shouldn't be stored in cloud-config for enhanced security.
+For security reasons, these secrets should not be stored in cloud-config.

 The instructions below configure the required master node services using two main directories: